lexicalunit/dotfiles/bin/README.md

     --ignore-config                  Do not read configuration files.
 When given in the global configuration file /etc/youtube-dl.conf: Do not read the user configuration in ~/.config/youtube- dl/config (%APPDATA%/youtube-dl/config.txt on Windows)
+    --config-location PATH           Location of the configuration file; either the path to the config or its containing directory.
     --flat-playlist                  Do not extract the videos of a playlist, only list them.
     --mark-watched                   Mark videos watched (YouTube only)
     --no-mark-watched                Do not mark videos watched (YouTube only)